 Sauna van Egmond

-Sauna van Egmond is a classic, small city sauna, located in the middle of Haarlem, just 30 minutes east of Amsterdam.
+Sauna van Egmond is a classic, small city sauna, located in the middle of Haarlem, less than half na hour west of Amsterdam.
 It’s easy to reach by both private car and public transport.
 I really like spending evenings here, with a friend or alone, straight after a busy day at work.
 Their evening rate is rather attractive.
 Sauna van Egmond has a very cozy atmosphere, with lots of dark brown wood and candles.

 The Meknes sauna of Sauna van Egmond is quite special, like 1001 nights.
 The swimming pool is 34 degrees Celsius and watched over by a Greek goddess.
 Try the satay at the restaurant, sip a smoothie by the fire place, watch a movie upstairs, follow the movements of the Caldarium Maximus, poor a bucket of ice cold water over your head at the terrace… You’ll feel like reborn and ready for your next day behind the desk!

 Soesterberg hosts a wonderful wellness thermal located in a beautiful area.
 Located in the middle of the country, at National Park Utrechtse Heuvelrug in the province of Utrecht.
 A beloved place to live, well-known for its sand dunes, heather fields and forest.
 Thermen Soesterberg moved to another location in 2016 and was more recently taken over by the same family that runs Thermen Bussloo aswell (mentioned earlier in this article).

 Thermen Soesterberg offers nowadays 14 saunas; the Sauna Theater and the Pond Sauna are my favorites.
 In addition there are 4 pools, a swim pond, whirlpools, daily aufguss sessions, two restaurants, etc. Many beauty treatments and arrangement packages are possible.
 Thermen Soesterberg is getting quite popular and it can get a bit busy especially during the weekends and holidays, which a bit of a downside but I always enjoy my visits anyway.